ChristopherCarver/eBondCollegiality/Guide.md

     |incident|close_code|inbound|All|Closed/Resolved by Caller|Closed/Resolved by Caller||

 !!! note Category & Subcategory
     It is the author's opinion that the values for *category* and *subcategory* for an incident within ServiceNow is better suited to describe the type of incident reported; rather than the general topic area the incident occurred.
 Traditionally with ITSM solutions category and subcategory are used to describe the area where an incident occurred.
 Out of the box, ServiceNow provides the means to relate incident reports directly to the impacted configuration item (CI) within the CMDB; which is a clearer description of the area of interest the incident lays.
 This frees up the *category* and *subcategory* fields to _represent the type of incident_ being investigated and the being done to resolve the incident.
-The update set contains these new values for *category* and *subcategory*, but does not remove the out of the box values set by ServiceNow.
+The _eBond - Foundation_ update set contains these new values for *category* and *subcategory*, but does not remove the out of the box values set by ServiceNow.
 Each enterprise will have to ascertain which behavior for the fields to use.

     1. Navigate to **System Definition** > **Dictionary**.
     1. Under the list view search, fill in the the following search fields and hit enter: